Friday, May 9, 2025

 · Sookwang double-sided tape- Available from several sources on the web.

-· Strip of sheer ribbon, other misc. items and tools from my stash.
+· Red vellum, ribbon scrap, other misc. items and tools from my stash.

 Entered into: